 Cinema is no place for poker players: the audience has to see emotions to know they’re there.

 Smoking shows McClane’s frustration when he can’t stop flight Windsor 114 from crashing.
 It’s a segue between killing a guy with a baggage carousel and McClane connecting the dots.
-And they’re a victory dance after he ejects from the General’s plane and avoids certain death.
+And it’s a victory dance after he ejects from the General’s plane seconds before it explodes.